Pressure at infinity and strong positive recurrence in negative curvature: Variational and geometric pressures at infinity coincide

 As $\epsilon$ is arbitrary, this gives the conclusion. \end{proof}

-Let us point out that when $F=0$ and $M$ is geometrically finite, under the same hypotheses, a stronger version of Corollary~\ref{coro:PressureMassInfty} appear in~\cite[Thm.
-1.1]{Riquelme-Velozo}\,:
+Let us point out that when $F=0$ and $M$ is geometrically finite, under the same hypotheses, a stronger version of Corollary~\ref{coro:PressureMassInfty} appears in~\cite[Thm.~1.1]{Riquelme-Velozo}:

 In~\cite{Velozo-phd,Velozo}, Velozo announces an analogous inequality for pressure on general negatively curved manifolds, in the case of potentials going to $0$ at infinity.
-Our approach is valid for all Hölder potentials, but gives a weaker inequality.
-However, it provides enough information for our purpose.
+Our approach is valid for all Hölder-continuous potentials, but gives a weaker inequality.
+However, it provides enough information for our purposes.